 Also, whenever possible we offer one or more of the languages from the languages less commonly taught (LANG) area.
 In the past, we have offered indigenous languages such as Cree, Inuktitut, and Algonquin (previously listed under ALSS).

 And finally, please note that students are not permitted to audit language courses.

 The School offers minors in American Sign Language, German, Japanese, Mandarin Chinese, Russian, and Spanish are available and open to all undergraduate degree students.
 Please note: students interested in being admitted to the Italian minor must meet with the School Director and receive written permission.

 Heritage Language Courses

 “Heritage Language” classes are intended for students who grew up with exposure to a particular “foreign” language, but who did not study it in a formal setting or at an academic level.
-SLaLS currently offers online Heritage Language courses in Russian and Spanish.
-Classes take place on the Internet with students working independently on projects and other self-directed tasks.
+These courses are not offered every semester.
+Contact the School for more information.

 Other Languages at Carleton

 French courses are taught by the Department of French.

 Greek, Latin, Sanskrit, and Hebrew are offered through the College of Humanities.